 How to Use Common App Fee Waivers

 "The Common Application will automatically send your fee waiver request to your high school counselor for confirmation.
 No additional documentation is needed after your counselor has approved your request."

-If your college asks for more information, then you may have to fax or send your fee waiver form or whatever else they ask for.
+If your college asks for more information, then you might have to fax or send your fee waiver form or whatever else they ask for.

 How to Use College Board Waivers

-If you’re applying by mail or if the college asks for an original hard copy, then you’ll want to send this signed form along with your application.
+If you’re applying by mail or if the college asks for an original hard copy, you’ll want to send this signed form along with your application.

 How to Use Other Fee Waiver Forms